drocheam/optrace/docs/source/details/matrix_analysis.rst

 =================================================

-In paraxial optics, the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be represented linearly.
+In paraxial optics, the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be represented as linear operation.
 The so-called ABCD matrix describes a paraxial system and translates the input values to output parameters of this system.
 This relationship can be represented as: :footcite:`IvanOptics`